 7. Choose a theme

-At this point in proceedings you’ve got your products, collections, pages and main navigation all sorted — so it’s a great time to pick your Shopify theme!
+At this point in proceedings you’ve got your products, collections, pages and main navigation all sorted — so it’s finally a great time to pick your Shopify theme!

-To do this, you can just visit the Shopify theme store, where you’ll find a wide selection of themes available.
+To do this, you can just visit the Shopify theme store, where you’ll find a very wide selection of themes available.